epierson9/inconsistently_perceived_race_public/README.md

 # Reproduction code for "Testing for racial bias using inconsistent perceptions of race" (Gera and Pierson, 2024)

 ## Instructions for reproducing the results in this paper
-1. Raw data can be obtained by contacting the authors of the Open Policing Project at [open-policing@lists.stanford.edu].
+1. Raw data can be obtained by contacting the authors of the Open Policing Project at open-policing@lists.stanford.edu.
 2. Preprocess the data.
 For each state, run the state-specific python file (ex. `az.py`) to standardize entries and filter the raw state data down to the set of multiply stopped drivers and inconsistently-perceived drivers. `policing_data_expl.py` contains all the preprocessing code and generates csv files in the `csv` folder that are used later on in the analysis; this file is used as a module for the state-specific python files, so it shouldn't be directly.
     * Before running `python az.py`, `python co.py`,  or `python tx.py`, replace `path-to-raw-csv` in the `config` with the path to the raw state data you downloaded.
     * It should produce three csv files per state, and these will be used in the statistical analysis; the filenames will start with the state prefix (ex. `az_`)